makersacademy/airport_challenge/README_NEW.md

   - [x] give airport maximum capacity
 - [x] default airport capacity that can be overwritten
   - [x] set airport initialize argument 'capacity' as default and optional
-- [] prevent take-off if the weather is stormy
+- [ ] prevent take-off if the weather is stormy
   - [x] create weather class
   - [x] create function to choose random weather, stormy 1/10 times
-- [] prevent landing if the weather is stormy
+- [ ] prevent landing if the weather is stormy

 Edge cases
-- [x] state of plane set to flying on initialize, to be checked before \ntake-off/landing
+- [x] state of plane set to flying on initialize, to be checked before take-off/landing
 - [x] check array to make sure plane is in airport before take-off

-WIP: Weather error for storms stopping take-off and landing has not been \nsuccessfully implemented yet.\n I'm unsure whether the problem is in my use of stub method in the spec file, \nor the raising of the error.
+WIP: Weather error for storms stopping take-off and landing has not been successfully implemented yet.
+I'm unsure whether the problem is in my use of stub method in the spec file, or the raising of the error.

-##Things I'd like to have done:##
+## Things I'd like to have done: ##

 - Refactoring methods for SRP, especially `take_off`
 - Got the BadWeatherError to raise

 ## How to use ##

-> irb \n
-> require '*/lib/airport.rb'
+`irb`
+`require '*/lib/airport.rb'`